DEFRA/biodiversity-net-gain-service/packages/application-to-register-functions/README.md

 ### App settings / environment variables for use with Azurite

-When connecting to an [Azurite container](../../docs/containerisation.md/#azure-storage) a [local.settings.json](../../docker/azure-services/local.settings.json) file containing a compatible set of app settings **must** be used.
-This file:
+When connecting to an [Azurite container](../../docs/containerisation.md/#azure-storage) a [local.settings.json](../../docker/azure-services/local.settings.template.json) template file containing a compatible set of app settings **must** be used as a starting point.
+This template file:

 * excludes all app settings / environment variables providing connecivity to Microsoft Azure services
 * includes app settings / environment variables required to provide connecivity between the Azurite container and: